 Everything is set for a great holiday weekend.
-We begin with our fourth annual boat parade and complete the night with a spectacular fireworks display.
+We begin with our fifth annual boat parade and complete the night with a spectacular fireworks display.
 Safety is the name of the game so please take a look at our boat parade safety plan and our fireworks safety plan to ensure your day is as safe as it is fun.
 Here's the details.

-Date: Monday July 3rd
+Date: Tuesday July 3rd

 Time: 7:00 PM

-Date: Monday July 3rd
+Date: Tuesday July 3rd